The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 For the Ambitious Grad weighing career options or the Career Pivoter considering a switch into tech, the choice between Software Engineering and Data Science often comes down to a fundamental question: Which path fits my cognitive wiring?

 Data Science demands higher fluid intelligence.
 Software Engineering rewards systematic intelligence.
-Neither is harder—they demand different types of excellence.
+Neither is harder; they demand different types of excellence.

 Both careers sit in the upper echelons of cognitive demand.
 Both offer six-figure salaries.
 Both provide intellectual stimulation that keeps smart people engaged for decades.
-Yet they attract fundamentally different types of thinkers—and confusing the two leads to the kind of career frustration that Tara experienced.
+Yet they attract fundamentally different types of thinkers, and confusing the two leads to the kind of career frustration that Tara experienced.

 This guide dissects the specific cognitive requirements of each path, helping you determine which career aligns with your mental architecture.
-Because choosing the wrong path does not just cost you money—it costs you years of working against your natural strengths.
+Because choosing the wrong path does not just cost you money.
+It costs you years of working against your natural strengths.

 The question of which path demands more intelligence misses the point.
 Both careers sit at the apex of cognitive demand in the modern economy.
 The real question is which type of intelligence each role rewards.

 Software engineers build systems that scale to millions of users.
 Data scientists extract insights that drive billion-dollar decisions.
-Both require exceptional minds—but different kinds of exceptional.
+Both require exceptional minds, but different kinds of exceptional.

 Understanding where your cognitive abilities lie is the first step toward maximizing your earning potential.
 Those who align their career with their cognitive strengths consistently outperform peers who fight against their natural wiring.